OmniLayer/spec/VotingRules.md

 If an objection is raised, time must be allowed for discussion, and all members must vote if there is still disagreement after discussion.
 Under no conditions will more than $20k be spent over the objection of any board member.

 ## Change of these rules and composition of the board ##
-A unanimous vote is required to change these rules, or to change the composition of the board
+A vote of six board members with zero against is required to change these rules or to change the composition of the board.

 ## Documentation of expenses ##
 ALL expenditures must be itemized in our public-facing budget spreadsheet (or equivalent)